Amanda Sillars

 What is Free Space?

 Free Space offers a structured pause.
 It creates a low-pressure, emotionally safe space where the child has room to look again, feel without guilt, and reconsider relational truths, in their own time, without fear of consequence or demand.
+It is not withdrawal or giving up, it is reducing pressure and follow-up interrogation so contact can become psychologically affordable again.

 Who Is Free Space For?